candimods/stretchermod/README.md

 This is an Expansive mod meant to bring realisim to EMS Roleplay.
 Thanks to the contributing devs without you this mod would not be possible

+#Features
+1. Ability to swap between stretchers
+2. Transports Players on Stretcher
+3. New Stretchers, Covid and Coroner stretcher!!
+4. New Coroner Vehicle
+5. Coroner vehicle and stretcher works similar to EMS toggle on/off bodybag and sheets.
+6. Spawing Decontamination Tent
+7. New Props with DP emotes you can equip
+EKG Monitor, Medical Bags, Books Bags, Lucas Bookbag

+more features comming soon... keep up the suggesstion and submit issue for bug reports

 preview video https://youtu.be/VNUHTyffwtk

 orginal script by https://forum.cfx.re/t/release-litter-stretcher-v4-0-v2-4/760701

-options to toggle compartment doors and scene lights
+options to toggle compartment doors and scene lights on compatibile vehicles

 expanded stretcher menu allows you toggle on/off stretcher options and transport players to the hospital for authenthic roleplay.
+iniate CPR, and Perform compresssions with the LUCAS3 Device

 edit the controls in the config.lua